cemreefe/cemreefe.github.io/source/misc/following.md

 # Who I'm following and why

-This is my notes about people I follow on the web.
+These are my notes about people I follow on the web.
 This is an alternate index for people I follow so that I won't have to rely on Twitter to remember they exist, nor have to give them a prerequisite of having an rss feed to stay in my reading rotation.